Efficient Monte Carlo for high excursions of Gaussian random fields: Introduction

-High excursions of Gaussian random fields appear in wide number of applications, including, but not limited to, \begin{itemize} \item Physical oceanography: Here the random field can be water pressure or surface temperature.
-See \cite{ADLER-OCEAN} for many examples. \item Cosmology: This includes the analysis of COBE and WMAP microwave data on a sphere or galactic density data. e.g.\ \cite{Bardeen,Shandarin1,Shandarin2}. \item Quantum chaos: Here random planar waves replace deterministic (but unobtainable) solutions of Schrodinger equations. e.g.\ the recent review \cite{DENNIS-REV}. \item Brain mapping: This application is the most developed and very widely used.
-For example, the paper by Friston {\it et al} \cite{FRISTON94} that introduced random field methodology to the brain imaging community has, at the time of writing, over 4,500 (Google) citations. \end{itemize}
+High excursions of Gaussian random fields appear in wide number of applications, including, but not limited to: \begin{itemize} \item Physical oceanography: Here the random field can be water pressure or surface temperature.
+See~\cite{ADLER-OCEAN} for many examples. \item Cosmology: This includes the analysis of COBE and WMAP microwave data on a sphere or galactic density data; for example, \cite {Bardeen,Shandarin1,Shandarin2}. \item Quantum chaos: Here random planar waves replace deterministic (but unobtainable) solutions of Schrodinger equations; for example, the recent review \cite{DENNIS-REV}. \item Brain mapping: This application is the most developed and very widely used.
+For example, the paper by Friston et al.~\cite{FRISTON94} that introduced random field methodology to the brain imaging community has, at the time of writing, over 4,500 (Google) citations. \end{itemize}

-Many of these applications deal with twice differentiable, constant variance random fields, or random fields that have been normalized to have constant variance, the reason being that they require estimates of the tail probabilities \eqref{tailprob:equn1} and these are only really well known in the smooth, constant (unit) variance case.
+Many of these applications deal with twice differentiable, constant variance random fields, or random fields that have been normalized to have constant variance, the reason being that they require estimates of the tail probabilities~(\ref{tailprobequn1}) and these are only really well known in the smooth, constant (unit) variance case.
 In particular, it is known that, with enough smoothness assumptions,

-where $\chi (A)$ is the Euler characteristic of the set $A$ and the term $\sigma^2_c$ is related to a geometric quantity known as the critical radius of $T$ and depends on the covariance structure of $f$.
-See \cite{AdlerTaylor07,Taylor:Takemura:Adler:2003:Validity} for details.
-Since both the probability and the expectation in \eqref{main:result:intro} are typically $O(b^\ell\exp (-b^2/2)$ for some $\ell\geq 0$ and large $b$, a more user friendly (albeit not quite as correct) way to write \eqref{main:result:intro} is
+where $\chi(A)$ is the Euler characteristic of the set $A$, and the term $\sigma^2_c$ is related to a geometric quantity known as the critical radius of $T$ and depends on the covariance structure of $f$; see~\cite{AdlerTaylor07,TaylorTakemuraAdler2003Validity} for details.
+Since both the probability and the expectation in~(\ref{mainresultintro}) are typically $O(b^\ell\exp(-b^2/2))$ for some \mbox{$\ell\geq0$} and large\vadjust{\goodbreak} $b$, a more user friendly (albeit not quite as correct) way to write~(\ref{mainresultintro}) is

 for some $c$.